FORTUNEbk/100-days-of-code/README.md

 The findLargestOfThree method asks the user to input three double values.
 It then determines the largest of the three numbers using a series of conditional statements.
 The result is stored in a variable named largest, which is then printed out.
 The checkLeapYear method prompts the user to enter a year.
 It checks if the year is a leap year using the standard leap year rules: a year is a leap year if it is divisible by 4 but not by 100, or if it is divisible by 400.
 The result is printed to the console.

+# Day 9
+The program begins by importing the Scanner class from the java.util package to facilitate user input.
+The class Day9 contains the main method, which serves as the entry point for the program's execution.
+Within the main method, a Scanner object named scanner is instantiated to read input from the user.
+The program then prompts the user to "Enter your percentage:" and reads the inputted integer value using the nextInt() method of the Scanner class.
+This integer, representing the percentage score, is stored in the variable percentage.
+To determine the corresponding letter grade, the program first calculates the grade range by dividing the percentage by 10.
+This division simplifies the percentage into a more manageable range, allowing the switch statement to handle it effectively.
+The result of this division is stored in the variable gradeRange.
+The switch statement evaluates the value of gradeRange and assigns a letter grade based on the case that matches the value.
+If gradeRange is 10 or 9, the letter grade 'A' is assigned.
+If it is 8, the grade 'B' is assigned.
+Similarly, if it is 7, 'C' is assigned, and if it is 6, 'D' is assigned.
+Any other value falls under the default case, assigning the grade 'F'.